 Most lifetime mortgages also include a no-negative-equity guarantee.
 This means that no debt will be passed on even if the amount realised from the sale of your house isn’t enough to cover the amount outstanding on the mortgage, including any owed interest.
 This can be helpful if property prices fall or interest payments have built to a high level.

 You could use an equity release mortgage to withdraw part of the share of your home that you own as a lump sum or monthly income.
 You could then use this to:

 Pay for a major purchase or unexpected cost

 The amount borrowed will be repaid back when the house is sold, usually after the borrower has moved into a care home or passed away.

 However, it can be an expensive way to borrow.
-Here is how equity release works and if it is right for you.
+Find out here how equity release works and see if it is right for you.

 To understand the features and risks, ask for a personalised illustration from a lifetime mortgage company.
 Check that this type of mortgage will meet your needs if you want to move or sell your home or you want your family to inherit it.
 If you are in any doubt, seek independent advice.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

 Whether you are looking to move up the property ladder, downsize or just relocate we can help you find the right mortgage when you move home.